 If I had carried on to Larrasoana, though, I would have gone straight there and not stopped at the Parish Church of Santa Lucia between Zubiri and Larrasoana.
-I nearly passed it by this time, too, which would have been a shame.
+It is a church Dave and I didn’t see on our 2015 Camino and I nearly passed it by this time, too, which would have been a shame.
 The building may have been built as a fort in the 12th century and later converted to a church in the 13th century.
 The property has recently been bought by former pilgrims with the intention of saving the church.

-I keep running into the group of four friends from Nova Scotia (Shelly, Jean, Deb, and Monette) who were my room mates in Orrison.
+I keep running into the group of four friends from Nova Scotia (Shelly, Jean, Deb, and Monette) who were my room mates in Orisson.
 Today they told me Shelly gave me a name: “Blogging Judy.”
 They also told me they have a name for Shelly: “Naming Shelly.”
-Well I came up with a name for them too: “The Four Musketettes.
+Well I came up with a name for them too: “The Four Musketettes.”
 What will they think of that?

-It was pleasant having many people to chat with briefly and sometimes take each others’ photos.
-They were from Oregon, Slovenia, Mexico City/Arizona, Australia, as well as Jaycee from North Vancouver who I fell into step with for the better part of an hour.
+It was pleasant having many people to chat with briefly and sometimes take each others’ photos along the way.
+They came from Oregon, Slovenia, Mexico City/Arizona, Australia, as well as Jaycee from North Vancouver who I fell into step with for the better part of an hour.
 Her Camino has been organized by a travel company and she is staying in hotels the whole way.

 When pilgrims think you have gone the wrong way, they call out to you and point in the direction they think is right.
 They didn’t know there was a worthwhile detour you can take in Zabaldika to visit the church and ancient belfry.
 You can ring the bell once to send your prayers out over the valley.
 The albergue here is highly recommended.